chujungeng/camera-roll/README.md

 remove the tag from the image

 POST /api/token/google
-verifies an GoogleID token and responds with an admin JWT if the GoogleID matches admin's
+verifies an GoogleID token and responds with an admin JWT if the GoogleID matches admin's.
-GoogleID token could be obtained from frontend's OAuth flow
+GoogleID token could be obtained from frontend's OAuth flow.
+with the default admin area, there is no need for this endpoint.